google/blue-green-deployment-controller/README.md

 ## Limitations

-The controller does not support some manual actions by the user, but this should not affect its main functionalities.
-* When a ReplicaSet is deleted manually, the controller will not respawn it and this will break the controller.
+* When a ReplicaSet is deleted manually, the controller will not respawn it and this will break the mechanism.
-* When an controller is turned off manually, all created resources will stay intact.
-The user has to manually delete all the resources before restarting the controller again.